alainkaegi/pythonorama/data_structures/array_based.md

 Set element $i$ to $x$|`a[i] = x`
 Get the length of an array|`len(a)`

 All of these operations clearly take constant time except allocation which, as defined above, takes linear time.
-Note that in C you can allocate an array in constant time, but its content is not initialized creating a security risk.
+Note that in C you can allocate an array in constant time, but its content is not initialized, creating a security risk.

 To iterate through a primitive array, use the following syntax: